telerik/blazor-docs/components/fileselect/overview.md

 ## Drag-and-Drop File Support

 The FileSelect provides built-in file drag-and-drop support, which allows users to drag one or multiple files and drop them anywhere in the component.
 The [`OnSelect` event]({%slug fileselect-events%}#onselect) is raised upon dropping the file.
-You can handle this behavior to perform further actions with the selected file.
+You can handle this event to perform further actions with the selected file.

-Additionally, you may define an external drop zone by using the [Telerik UI for Blazor DropZone component]({%slug dropzone-integration%}#dropzone-integration-with-fileselect).
+Additionally, you may define an external drop zone by using the [Telerik UI for Blazor DropZone component]({%slug dropzone-overview%}).

 ## Validation